jaeoheeail/addressbook-level3/doc/DeveloperGuide.md

 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
 5. Should include documentation to lower learning curve.
-6. Should able to find contacts by address/email/phone.

 ## Appendix D : Glossary